Smith Ideals of Operadic Algebras in Monoidal Model Categories: Smith Ideals for Operads

 with cokernel as the left adjoint and kernel as the right adjoint.
-The cokernel is strong symmetric monoidal that preserves the monoidal unit, and the kernel is lax symmetric monoidal.
-If $\M$ is a pointed model category, then $(\coker,\ker)$ is a Quillen adjunction \cite{hovey-smith} (4.1).
-If $\M$ is a stable model category, then it is a Quillen equivalence \cite{hovey-smith} (4.3).
+Since cokernel is a strictly unital strong symmetric monoidal functor, the kernel is a strictly unital lax symmetric monoidal functor, and the adjunction is monoidal.
+If $\M$ is a pointed model category, then $(\coker,\ker)$ is a Quillen adjunction.
+If $\M$ is a stable model category, then $(\coker,\ker)$ is a Quillen equivalence.

-\begin{theorem} Suppose $\M$ is a cocomplete symmetric monoidal pointed category in which the monoidal product commutes with colimits on both sides.
+\begin{theorem} Suppose $\M$ is a complete and cocomplete symmetric monoidal pointed category in which the monoidal product commutes with colimits on both sides.
 Suppose $\O$ is a $\fC$-colored operad in $\M$.
 Then the adjunction \eqref{cok-ker} induces an adjunction

-in which both the left and the right adjoints are defined entrywise. \end{theorem}
+in which the left adjoint, the right adjoint, the unit, and the counit are defined entrywise. \end{theorem}

+\begin{proof} To simplify the notation, in this proof we write $\Cok = \coker$ and $\Ker = \ker$.
+First we lift the functors $\Cok$ and $\Ker$.
+Then we lift the unit and the counit for the adjunction.